 2. The book proposes a critical assessment of the techniques used to assess urban environments, including factors affecting climate change.

 3. The book presents a number of best practices, including Urban Transport in France (Peter Hall’s last paper), Manchester’s waterfront, Amsterdam’s ring canals, London’s King‘s Cross development, Hamburg’s energy efficiency district, the Lee Kuan Yea World City Prizes Bilbao, New York and Suzhou (see illustration), Singapore being their common model, and the new university town of Louvain near Brussels.
-The presentation will focus on the cases of Singapore (state), Bilbao (city), and Louvain (part of a city).

 - Read the book launch - PDF